The world of fitness was interesting for me last week. I’m working consistency toward fitness goals.

 Breakfast is typically scrambled eggs with spinach and cheese, lunch is salad with carrots & hummus, an apple and mixed nuts, dinner is usually some kind of meat with lots of veggies.

 My goal is to consume real, whole foods and pay attention to my portion sizes.
-I figure that if I am eating appropriate amounts of whole foods and exercising daily, at the very least I can maintain my current weight, but I think that I can drop most of the weight that I’ve gained with minimal stress if I simply stay consistent with my healthy eating habits.
+I figure that if I am eating appropriate amounts of whole foods and exercising daily, at the very least I can maintain my current weight.
+But I think that I can drop most of the weight that I’ve gained with minimal stress if I simply keep consistency toward fitness goals with my healthy eating habits.

 We have also purchased a share of a local CSA.
 CSA stands for Community Supported Agriculture.
 The website of the farm we have purchased from, The Mason Jar Farm, describes it best: